tdwg/vocab/documentation-specification.md

 **4.4.3 Linking to and describing distributions**

-The guidelines expressed in the W3C Data Catalog Vocabulary [DCAT] SHOULD be followed for linking to and describing distributions of term lists.
-Since term lists are typed as dcat:Dataset, they MAY be assigned any of the properties that are appropriate for instances of dcat:Dataset.
-Term lists are linked to their distributions using the property dcat:distribution.
-Distributions MAY be assigned any properties that are appropriate for dcat:Distribution instances; however, at a minimum, they SHOULD have the properties dcterms:modified, dcat:accessURL or dcat:downloadURL (whichever is appropriate), and dcat:mediaType or dcterms:format.
-If an IANA media type exists for the format of the distribution, dcat:mediaType SHOULD be used in preference over dcterms:format.
+Term lists are linked to their distributions using the property dcterms:hasFormat.
+Distributions MAY be assigned any properties that are appropriate for its type.
+However, at a minimum, they SHOULD have the properties dcterms:modified and ac:accessURI.
+If the distribution is a file having a particular format, the value of ac:accessURI should be a URL that will directly retrieve a copy of that file.
+If the distribution is a representation in the form of a queriable service, communities of practice MAY establish best practices for describing the capabilities and features available via the URL specified by ac:accessURI.
+If an IANA media type exists for the format of the distribution, dc:format SHOULD be used to provide the media type as a literal.
 [IANA]

 **4.4.3.1 Example (non-normative)**